sustrik/libdill/README.md

 ## Launch a coroutine

-To start a coroutine use 'go' keyword.
+To start a coroutine use `go` keyword.
 Expression returns a coroutine handle.

 ```
 coro cr = go(foo(1, 2, 3));